LudovicEspeel/course-web-essentials/docs/81_vm/README.md

 ## Install Docker

 We use a script to install both docker and docker compose.
+Install `curl` if needed.

 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
 :::warning 🔥Warning
-Depending on how many students install docker simultaneously this can take a while.
+Depending on how many students install docker simultaneously, this can take a while.

 Please limit this to **6 students at the same time**.
 :::